dom-kufel/dom-s-kufel.github.io/about.md

 Feel free to contact me at dkufel [at] g.harvard.edu

-1. this list will be replaced by the toc
+1. (This list will be replaced by the TOC)
 {:toc .large-only}

-Hydejack's cover page on a variety of screen sizes.
-{:.figcaption}

 **Hydejack** is a boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.